 How?
-These three letters Man, are they simple, yet so incredibly complicated at the same time.
+These three letters man, are they simple, yet so incredibly complicated at the same time.
 The “how” of your business is the strategy by which you plan to achieve all of your lofty goals.
+How do we define our go-to-market strategy?
 And while we all know we need this strategy, the plan, answering this little question “how?” is elusive to most founders.

 How?
 Sounds simple enough, and there is always at least one simple answer to it.
 But that’s a throw away answer, what about the hard answer?
 What about the “how” behind the “how”?
 It’s so easy to wave off probing questions about “how EXACTLY are you going to do that?” from team members, cofounder, and mentors.
 But when you get in front of the highly scritinous eye of the potentia investor, you cannot shrink from this question.
 You cannot toss it away with a “we’ll figure it out.”
 The success of your entire business are on the line.
 And not just in your funding round, you need to know the answer to this questions as much as your would-be investor does.